Valentino Rossi: GT World Challenge Europe Endurance & Sprint

 Rossi continued with Team WRT for 2024, with Farfus replaced with new BMW factory driver Raffaele Marciello for the endurance rounds.
 Rossi claimed his second win in the series, repeating his win in Misano the previous year.

 Rossi continued racing in 2025 with Ahmad Al Harthy and Kelvin van der Linde in the FIA World Endurance Championship (WEC) and Raffaele Marciello and Charles Weerts in the Intercontinental GT Challenge with Team WRT, specifically in the LMGT3 class.
 They achieved a podium finish in the Bathurst 12 Hour race, securing second place in the Pro category.
 The podium finish marked a positive start to Rossi's 2025 season and his third attempt at Bathurst.

 In 2025, Rossi also competed in the GT World Challenge Europe Endurance Cup, in the same team as Kevin Magnussen and Rene Rast.
 In the 2025 GT World Challenge Europe Sprint Cup race held at the Misano Circuit in July, Rossi and Raffaele Marciello won race 1.

+Rossi returned to GT World Challenge Europe full-time for 2026, this time partnered with Dan Harper and Max Hesse.